andrewsil1/MandelViewer/README.md

 visualized Mandelbrot set with a histogram-based color selection algorithm, and allowing the user to zoom and pan to regions of interest in the image, and recalculate.

-The calculator itself makes use of 40-bit fixed point math with only 5 bits dedicated to the integer portion, given the limited range of complex values required for the application.
+The calculator itself makes use of 36-bit fixed point math with only 4 bits dedicated to the signed integer portion, given the limited range of complex values required for the application.
 This provides a reasonable tradeoff between maximum zoom depth, chip area required for the math (only 240 DSP blocks are available in the Artix-7), and the performance of the calculation.
 The algorithm was adapted initially from the Wikipedia pseudocode, including a few simple optimizations mentioned there.
 These include